ClayLaMothe/ClayLaMothe/README.md

 I believe I enjoy coding and computers.
 Or at least I enjoy the rabbit holes.
+Interested in learning and contributing.

 <!--
 **ClayLaMothe/ClayLaMothe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.